xdmushui/partner-center-sdk/develop/add-a-verified-domain-for-a-customer.md

 If you are a Partner who is a domain registrar, you can use the verifieddomain API to POST a new [Domain](#domain) resource to the list of domains for an existing customer.
 To do this, identify the customer using their CustomerTenantId, specify a value for the VerifiedDomainName property, and pass a [Domain](#domain) resource in the Request with the required Name, Capability, AuthenticationType, Status, and VerificationMethod properties included.
 To specify that the new [Domain](#domain) is a federated domain, set the AuthenticationType property in the [Domain](#domain) resource to "Federated", and include a [DomainFederationSettings](#domainfederationsettings) resource in the Request.
 If the method is successful, the Response will include a [Domain](#domain) resource for the new verified domain.

+**Custom verified domains**

+When adding a custom verified domain, a domain that is not registered on onmicrosoft.com, you must set the [CustomerUser.immutableId](user.md#customeruser) property to a unique ID value for the customer you are adding the domain for.
+This unique identifier is required during the validation process when the domain is being verified.
+For more information about customer user accounts, see [create user accounts for a customer](create-user-accounts-for-a-customer.md).

 ## <span id="_Request"></span><span id="_request"></span><span id="_REQUEST"></span>REST Request